Zankou Chicken

-Zankou Chicken is the name of 2 family-owned Armenian and Mediterranean fast casual restaurant chains located in the Los Angeles area.
-The restaurants are especially known for their spit-roasted chicken, shawarma, falafel, tahini, and a "secret" garlic sauce.
+Zankou Chicken is the name of 3 family-owned Armenian and Mediterranean fast casual restaurant chains located in the Los Angeles area.
+The restaurants are especially known for their rotisserie chicken, shawarma, falafel, tahini, and a signature garlic sauce.

+All of the locations operated by Rita Iskenderian serve halal-certified chicken, but the Anaheim location, near Little Arabia, also serves halal beef.

 History

+Origin

 The first Zankou Chicken was opened in 1962 in the Bourj Hammoud neighborhood of Beirut, Lebanon, by Armenian Vartkes Iskenderian and his family.
 The name "Zankou" comes from a river in Armenia.

+After Vartkes Iskenderian's son, Mardiros, was shot over a dispute with a tenant, the family closed the restaurant and fled the Lebanese Civil War.

+Move to America

-The chain was established within the United States in 1983 by his son, Mardiros Iskenderian, after the family immigrated to Los Angeles, California.
-After considering opening a dry cleaning business or selling men's suits, Iskenderian recognized a lack of restaurants catering to the growing Middle Eastern immigrant population in Los Angeles.
+Mardiros Iskenderian re-established within the United States in 1983, after the family moved to Los Angeles, California.
+After considering to open a dry cleaning business or selling men's suits, Iskenderian noticed the lack of restaurants catering to the growing Middle Eastern immigrant population in Los Angeles.
 This included Armenian and Lebanese compatriots who fled Lebanon during the civil war.

-The first restaurant in Los Angeles opened in an East Hollywood neighborhood called Little Armenia and is located at the corner of Sunset Boulevard and Normandie Avenue.
-The restaurant is especially known for its thick, paste-like garlic sauce, created by Vartkes' wife, Markrid and widely imitated.
+The first restaurant in Los Angeles opened in an East Hollywood neighborhood called Little Armenia, and is located at the corner of Sunset Boulevard and Normandie Avenue.
+The restaurant is especially known for its thick, pasty garlic sauce, created by Iskenderian's wife Markrid, and widely imitated.

-In 1991, the family agreed to divide the business when Mardiros wanted to open additional restaurants.
-The new restaurants would be owned by Mardiros, while the original Sunset and Normandie store would be owned by his parents and two sisters.
-Vartkes Iskenderian died in 1992.
+In 1991, the family agreed to divide the business when Mardiros wanted to open more locations.
+The new locations would be owned by Mardiros, while the original Sunset and Normandie location would be owned by his parents and two sisters.
+Vartkes Iskenderian died the following year.